joint-kg-labs/iWarded/doc/iWarded_manual.md

 This is an example of a program created with the scenario above:
 ```
 % =====ORIGINAL VADA PROGRAM PARAMETERS=====
-% Number of Input Atoms: 5
+% Number of Input Predicates: 5
-% Number of Output Atoms: 3
+% Number of Output Predicates: 3
-% Average number of Variables per Atom: 1
+% Average number of Variables per Predicate: 1
-% Variance number of Variables per Atom: 1.0
+% Variance number of Variables per Predicate: 1.0
 % Number of Existential Rules: 3
 % Average number of Existentially Quantified Variables per Rule: 1
 % Variance of Existentially Quantified Variables per Rule: 1.0